-11. Interest-bearing loans
+13. Interest-bearing loans

-Interest-bearing loans went up by P144.96 million mainly due to the additional loan obtained by FEU from a local bank.
+Interest-bearing loans went up by P142.87 million mainly due to a new loan obtained by FEU from a local bank.

-12. Deferred revenue
+14. Deferred revenue

-Deferred revenues grew by P464.73 million as a result of tuition fees collected and charged/billed which were not yet earned for the first semester/trimester of the current S.Y.
-The said increase was from FEU, East Asia Computer Center, Inc. (EACCI), Far Eastern College - Silang, Inc. (FECSI), FEU High and RCI.
-As of report date, only a portion of the total tuition fees collected and charged was recognized as income.
+Deferred revenues grew by P554.67 million arising from tuition fees collected and charged/billed which were not yet earned for the second semester/trimester of the current S.Y.
+The said increase was from FEU, Far Eastern College - Silang, Inc. (FECSI), EACCI and FEU High.
+As of report date, only a portion of the total tuition fees collected and charged was recognized as income as FEU only started its second semester in January 2017.
+Moreover, FECSI, EACCI and FEU High has no unearned tuition revenues as of May 31, 2016 as these pertains and recognized in income in the previous fiscal year.